mbcraft/LaravelUtils/README.md

     ...

 and remember to add this provider to your config/app.php .
+This class is still under test.